Australia's Star eyes Crown in $7 billion play, vies with private equity

 “(But) I can see somebody making an argument that perhaps it doesn’t matter that much because the market is already heavily regulated anyway,” he added.

 Star’s intraday peak of A$4.30 would value the Crown purchase at A$7.8 billion.
+Star said it estimated its shares would be worth more than A$5 each if the bid were to proceed.
 The jump in Crown shares gave it a market capitalisation of A$8.8 billion.

 Representatives of Blackstone and Oaktree declined to comment.